-Example: Write a flow chart for algorithm, that accepts 10 numbers from the user.
+Example: Write a flow chart for an algorithm, that accepts 10 numbers from the user.
 Check whether each number is divisible by 7 without reminder.
-Use a post-condition.
+Use a postcondition.

 Normally we will continue to repeat the iterations while the condition is evaluated to true and stop when it becomes false.
 If this never happens it will have infinite number of iterations.
 Usually this happens by mistake and causes the program to crash, giving a “stack overflow” exception.

 Example of such mistake is, if we miss to increment the iCounter variable in the above algorithms.
-In some rare cases we may want to create this kind of behaviour.
-The easiest way to do this is to put the Boolean value “true” in the condition.
+In some rare cases we may want to create this kind of behavior.
+The easiest way to do this is to put the Boolean value true in the condition.

 One way to use infinite repetitions is to quit

-the cycle from its body.
+the loop from within its body.
 We will look at this in another tutorial.

 Often you will need to do a certain number of iterations.
 Usually we use a counter variable to count them and compare it to the final value.
 It is a good practice to compare it to the number of repetitions we will do, if possible.